Two Techniques for Growing Crystals at Home

 Crystallization is the process by which a solid forms, where the atoms or molecules are highly organized into a structure known as a crystal.

-There are several ways to grow a crystal, but in this article we will teach the most popular.
-The process itself isn't complex, but requires patience and precision.
+There are several ways to grow a crystal, but in this article, we will teach the most popular method.
+The process itself isn't complex, but it requires patience and precision.